SouthsideSoftware/RabbitOperations/README.md

 Your application should send successfully processed messages to the audit queue and any message that fails processing to the error queue.
 Popular .NET message bus libraries, like NServiceBus, MassTransit and Rebus either do this by default or can be configured to do so.

 ## Getting Started For Developers

+_You must have Visual Studio 2015 or Microsoft Build Tools 2015 installed to build the application.
+Although it currently requires only the .NET 4.5 framework, it uses some C# 6.0 features that require the latest C# compiler_

 Install psake on your machine.
 You can get it from the [psake repository](https://github.com/psake/psake) or install it via [Choclatey](https://chocolatey.org/packages/psake):